AKEckhardt/AKEckhardt.github.io/_pages/akegroup/DilaraKorkut.md

 <p style='text-align: justify;'>
 Dilara studies chemistry at the Ruhr-University Bochum and finished her Bachelor’s Thesis within the group.
-For her Bachelor thesis Dilara is focusing on the isolation and characterization of novel carbenes using matrix isolation techniques.
+For her Bachelor thesis Dilara was focusing on the isolation and characterization of novel carbenes using matrix isolation techniques.
+By now, she is working as tutor for the OC I lecture.
 </p>